 (4) When new or additional compression is proposed, include large scale (1:3,600 or greater) plot plans of each compressor station.
 The plot plan should reference a readily identifiable point(s) on the USGS maps required in (3) above.
 The maps and plot plans must identify the location of the nearest noise-sensitive areas (schools, hospitals, or residences) within 1 mile of the compressor station, existing and proposed compressor and auxiliary buildings, access roads, and the limits of areas that would be permanently disturbed.

 (5) Identify aboveground facilities to be abandoned, how they would be abandoned, and how the site would be restored.

+(i) Identify facilities to be abandoned, and state how they would be abandoned, how the site would be restored, who would own the site or right-of-way after abandonment, and who would be responsible for any facilities abandoned in place.

+(ii) When the right-of-way of the easement would be abandoned, identify whether landowners were given the opportunity to request that the facilities on their property, including foundations and below ground components, be removed.
+Identify any landowner whose preferences the company does not intend to honor, and the reasons therefore.

 (6) Describe and identify by milepost, proposed construction and restoration methods to be used in areas of rugged topography, residential areas, active croplands, sites where the pipeline would be located parallel to and under roads, and sites where explosives are likely to be used.